Flutterwave/Python-v2/README.md

 ### ```.all()```

-This allows you retrieve all subscriptions
+This function allows you retrieve all subscriptions.

-A sample all subscriptions call is:
+A sample call to fetch all subscriptions is:

 ```py
 res2 = rave.Subscriptions.all()